This blog post was updated on 10/3/19 to update a product that was no longer available.

 The iconic orange vegetable is just a hop, skip and a jump (or a buggy ride) away for most Amish community members, and heading to a pumpkin patch to gather the goods for some of their famous down-home baking is less of a social function and more of a necessity.

 For you, a pumpkin patch presents an opportunity to pick up gourds, pumpkins, mini-pumpkins and cornstalks to decorate with.
-Gather an abundance of veg in different colors and irregular shapes to make a vibrant autumn display to last through November.
+Gather an abundance of vegetables in different colors and irregular shapes to make a vibrant autumn display to last through November.

 Kids in tow?
 Snap mini-portraits with them frolicking among the pumpkins — as they grow, this fall tradition will be a fun reminder of when they were hardly the size of the pumpkin to when they could lift their very own!
 Pumpkin patch portraits also make super-sweet Thanksgiving cards for family & friends.